-tour guide to labor land, wise woman, hip-squeezer, calm space creator, advocate, sister with all the right skills
+tour guide to labor land, wise friend, hip-squeezer, calm space creator, advocate, sister with all the right skills

 What is a doula?

-A doula is a non-medical assistant, trained and experienced in childbirth who provides continuous physical, emotional and informational support to the mother and her partner before, during and just after childbirth.
+A doula is a non-medical assistant, trained and experienced in childbirth who provides continuous physical, emotional and informational support to the pregnant person and their partner, during and just after childbirth.

-Throughout history, women all over the world have been supported during childbirth by other women.
-A woman going through labor and birth could depend on these other wise women for encouragement, back rubs, advice, and emotional support.
+Throughout history, birthing people all over the world have been supported during childbirth by their community.
+A person going through labor and birth could depend on these other wise community members for encouragement, back rubs, advice, and emotional support.
 The role of doulas now is based on this ancient tradition of support and care.